MicrosoftDocs/win32/desktop-src/direct3d9/d3ddeclmethod.md

-﻿---
+---
-Description: 'Defines the vertex declaration method which is a predefined operation performed by the tessellator (or any procedural geometry routine on the vertex data during tessellation).' ms.assetid: '030e04a6-4e2d-4756-80ef-e4a6a0103fd1'
+Description: Defines the vertex declaration method which is a predefined operation performed by the tessellator (or any procedural geometry routine on the vertex data during tessellation). ms.assetid: 030e04a6-4e2d-4756-80ef-e4a6a0103fd1
 title: D3DDECLMETHOD enumeration
+ms.date: 05/31/2018
+ms.topic: enumeration
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DDECLMETHOD enumeration